GeorgeCrisan/argyle-example-data-viewer/README.md

 ---

-> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). ⚛️

 ## How to set up and run the app locally:

 ### Create and set up a project in [Firebase](https://firebase.google.com/docs/web/setup)